 Downtown Disney is a short drive from the stadium offering a variety of dining and shopping options.
 Inside Downtown Disney guests can also view the nightly fireworks display that takes place inside Disneyland during the summer months.

 The fans at Los Angeles Angels games are among the most welcoming in baseball.
-Though the team has not experienced a post-season win since 2009 or a playoff appearance since 2014, Angels fans continue to be a supportive bunch.
-With a team stacked with offensive firepower, highlighted by Japanese sensation Shohei Ohtani, Angels fans can look forward to frequent offensive displays.
+Though the team has not experienced a post-season win since 2009 or a playoff appearance since 2014, Angels fans continue to be a supportive bunch averaging close to 3 million per season.
+As the team continues to struggle, the main attraction on the field is highlighted by Japanese sensation Shohei Ohtani.

 Angel Stadium is located off the 57 Freeway connecting with most major freeways and the nearby 5.
 While traffic in and around the stadium isn’t as bad as the famously terrible traffic jams in Los Angeles, it helps to be prepared for the worst.
-If driving from Los Angeles you may want to leave at least three hours prior to the first pitch.
-Southern California traffic is brutal, particularly during rush-hour.
+If driving from Los Angeles you may want to leave at least three hours before the first pitch.
+Southern California traffic is brutal, particularly during rush hour.